 Jos Uffink (University of Minnesota)

-The "schism" between Boltzmannian and Gibbsian Statistical Mechanics
+The "Schism" between Boltzmannian and Gibbsian Statistical Mechanics

 Drawing upon (Uffink 2007), I will review the conceptual structure of both the Boltzmannian and Gibbsian approach to Statistical Mechanics, and highlight their most important differences.
 I will next discuss the ways in which more recent authors have characterized the relationship between these two approaches (e.g.: Werndl & Frigg 2018; Lazarovici 2018, Frigg & Werndl 2019, Anta 2021).
 From this discussion I hope to clarify the relationship between these two approaches and draw conclusions about which one is preferable depending, of course, on a choice of desiderata.